cognitive-robots/risk-aware-trajectory-prediction/README.md

 # Risk-aware Trajectory Prediction by Incorporating Spatio-temporal Traffic Interaction Analysis

-This repository corresponds to the official source code of the Risk-aware Trajectory Prediction by Incorporating Spatio-temporal Traffic Interaction Analysis paper:
+This repository corresponds to the official source code of the paper:

 <a href="TODO arxiv link">Risk-aware Trajectory Prediction by Incorporating Spatio-temporal Traffic Interaction Analysis</a>